The Sound of Music as Tracht Ambassador

 A cult musical in dirndl and lederhosen

-Baroness Maria Augusta von Trapp wore a dirndl all of her life.
-Whether at home or on stage: the Tracht and the signature swept-up hairdo were definitely two of her "favourite things."
-Tracht is part of Austria's national identity, made famous worldwide – similar to the songs – by the Trapp Family.
-It is only natural that dirndl and lederhosen play the leading role in both the film and the stage show.
-After all, Tracht contributed significantly to the magic of The Sound of Music legend.
+Baroness Maria Augusta von Trapp wore a dirndl all her life.
+Whether at home or on stage, the Tracht and the signature swept-up hairdo were definitely two of her "favourite things."
+Tracht is part of Austria's national identity, made famous worldwide - similar to the songs - by the von Trapp family.
+It is only natural that dirndl and lederhosen play the leading role in both the film and stage adaptations.
+After all, the Tracht contributed significantly to the magic of The Sound of Music.

 Salzburg Tracht on international stages

 Nearly every photo of Maria von Trapp pictures her wearing a dirndl and she only wore a white gown on her wedding day.
 Tracht is also worn by all of the singing family members during their historic appearances as the von Trapp family on the "Jedermann" stage of the Salzburg Festival.
 Baron von Trapp's close-fitting Loden suit was symbolic of his resolute decision not to accept anything but a free Austria without National Socialism.
 And whenever she returned to visit Salzburg, Maria von Trapp would stop to see her dirndl seamstress on the Dürrnberg for new dresses.
 The von Trapp family always bought the fabrics at Salzburger Heimatwerk.
 Not only were many fabrics sent to the Trapp Family Lodge in Vermont, USA, but a friendship also formed between the von Trapps and Salzburg's Köhl and Reiser families.